hainm/test-docker/README.md

         # bash : run "bash"
         # After logging in
         # conda build recipe --py 2.7

-        # output tar files will be in current folder
+        # NOTE: In this case, you need to copy built files to current folder
-        # ls amber*tar.bz2
+        # otherwise, all of them will be deleted after exiting docker container.

         Note: Stop docker build
         - Open another bash terminal